Paškal Buconjić: Administrative organisation

-On 10 May 1883, Buconjić divided the Diocese of Mostar-Duvno into five deaneries – Mostar, Ljubuški, Bekija, Duvno, and Široki Brijeg.
-He also established several parishes – Vinica on 7 May 1885, Posuški Gradac on 28 April 1887; Tihaljina on 19 May 1889, Medjugorje on 1 May 1892, and Nevesinje in 1899.
-He named Marijan Kelava, a diocesan priest, as a parish priest in Neveinje, and built a parochial residence and a church.
+On 10 May 1883, Buconjić divided the Diocese of Mostar-Duvno into five deaneries: Mostar, Ljubuški, Bekija, Duvno, and Široki Brijeg.
+He also established several parishes: Vinica on 7 May 1885, Posuški Gradac on 28 April 1887; Tihaljina on 19 May 1889, Medjugorje on 1 May 1892, and Nevesinje in 1899.
+He named Marijan Kelava, a diocesan priest, as a parish priest in Neveinje and built a parochial residence and a church.
 In 1908 he established the Parish of Studenci.

 The main issue during Buconjić's episcopate diocese was the division of parishes between the diocesan clergy and the Franciscans, who tried to confirm their dominance in Herzegovina with Rome.
 Even though the papal bull Ex hac augusta ended the privileges the Franciscans enjoyed in their missionary work, they still wanted to retain all of the parishes in the diocese.
-The Franciscans were confident Buconjić, who himself was a Franciscan, would not disturb their possession of parishes.
-In December 1881, however, Custos Zovko wrote to the General of the Order about the parishes in Herzegovina.
-The General asked Zovko about the right of possession of those parishes, to which Zovko replied in February 1882 the Franciscans had established and controlled those parishes and therefore had patronage over them.
-That December, Zovko again asked the General about the situation with the parishes in Herzegovina; the General responded that Herzegovinian Franciscans have nothing to be afraid of since Buconjić loved the Franciscan Custody.
-Buconjić confirmed to the General he would not take the parishes from the Franciscans but would retain the newly-established parishes for the diocese.
+The Franciscans were confident that Buconjić, a Franciscan, would not disturb their possession of parishes.
+In December 1881, however, Custos Zovko wrote to the Order's General about the parishes in Herzegovina.
+The General asked Zovko about the right of possession of those parishes.
+Zovko replied in February 1882 that the Franciscans had established and controlled those parishes and, therefore, had patronage over them.
+That December, Zovko again asked the General about the situation with the parishes in Herzegovina; the General responded that Herzegovinian Franciscans have nothing to fear since Buconjić loved the Franciscan Custody.
+Buconjić confirmed to the General he would not take the parishes from the Franciscans but would retain the newly established parishes for the diocese.

-The new Custos Luka Begić, who was elected in May 1883, became concerned the position of the Franciscans would be endangered, even if only the diocese controlled only the newly-established parishes, and insisted even those parishes should belong to the Franciscan Custody.
-He talked to Buconjić about the issue; Buconjić complied with his concerns and agreed the newly-established parishes should belong to the Custody.
-Begić informed the General about the agreement in July 1883; he received no reply so he wrote again in March 1885, when Buconjić was supposed to visit Rome and settle the issue.
+The new Custos Luka Begić, who was elected in May 1883, became concerned that the position of the Franciscans would be endangered, even if only the diocese controlled the newly-established parishes, and insisted that even those parishes should belong to the Franciscan Custody.
+He talked to Buconjić about the issue; Buconjić complied with his concerns and agreed the newly established parishes should belong to the Custody.
+Begić informed the General about the agreement in July 1883; he received no reply, so he wrote again in March 1885, when Buconjić was supposed to visit Rome and settle the issue.
 That May, the General's deputy Andrea Lupori replied, asking Buconjić to take with him the contract about the parishes he signed and the definitors of the Custody.